 My name is Amy, and I was lucky enough to receive a grant to help me with my kidney donation.
 I work in a restaurant and they were unable to offer me any sort of disability pay, so when making the decision to donate my kidney I knew I would be taking a minimum of a month off of work and without any pay.
-Although this complicated my decision, it never changed my mind in any way.
-The grant I received allowed me to focus on the more important things, like my donation and healing and not have to worry about paying my bills.
-It made it possible for me to save my cousins life.

 My donating to my cousin was the best thing I have ever done in my life.

 My cousin is such a special and amazing person.
 She was born with kidney problems and this was her third transplant.
 She takes it all in a stride and with a smile on her face.
 When she started the process to get back on the transplant list for the third time, I jumped at the opportunity to help her.
 Being that this was her third transplant and she has a young daughter, the chances of finding her a match were less than ideal.